-It stands to reason: if you’re converting video that features camera motion to begin with, the results are going to be closer to hyperlapse than time-lapse.
+If you’re converting video that already features camera motion, the results are going to be more hyperlapse than time-lapse.
 In short, you have two output options, both of which will deliver striking results.

-Hyperlapse is gaining in popularity, and there are more and more ways to create videos using this visual technique.
-You can even create a hyperlapse on Google Street View!
+Hyperlapse is gaining in popularity, and there are more ways to create videos using this visual technique.

 Convert Video to Time-Lapse on Your Desktop

 Many desktop video editing suites have built-in tools that make converting a standard clip into a time-lapse movie very simple.